Dushyantbha012/In-Memory-Cache-DB/README.md

 3. **Memory Management:**
    - Balancing memory usage with performance.
-   - Implementing efficient data structures for sorted sets and lists.
+   - Implementing efficient data structures for sets and lists.

 4. **Extensibility:**
    - Designing the system to allow for new data types and commands.